Jump to: Why SL Pedagogy? | SL Course Designation | Designation Criteria

 - It is a credit-bearing course (graduate or undergraduate).

-- It integrates service/experiential components with a community partner and academic course content so that each significantly informs and enhances the other.
+- It requires an integration of service/experiential components and academic course content so that each significantly informs and enhances the other.

 - Student assessment and academic credit are based upon the demonstration of student learning, not on the service hours.
 Critical reflection (see below) is part of the assessment process.

 - It actively guides and supports students in critical reflection: the integration of the service/experiential component with the academic course content.